nEHAdATTA28/face-auth-app/README.md

 The system uses a synthetic face dataset, a MobileNetV3Large transfer-learning classifier, TensorFlow Lite deployment, and a Flutter Android application.

-> ⚠️ SAFETY NOTICE
->
-> This project is strictly an academic security simulation.
-> All testing and demonstrations were performed inside a dedicated Android
-> emulator under controlled conditions.
->
-> No functional encryption/ransomware payload is included in the public
-> repository.
-The security-sensitive behaviour described in the report is
-> intended only as an isolated simulator demonstration.

----

 ## 1. Project Overview

 This project studies the security risks of connecting biometric face